Muhammad Safdar Awan: Political career

 Safdar joined politics after returning to Pakistan in 2007 along with the Sharif family.
 He was elected to the National Assembly as a candidate of Pakistan Muslim League (N) (PML-N) from Constituency NA-52 (Rawalpindi-III) in the by-election held in June 2008.
 He received 54,917 votes and defeated a candidate of Pakistan Muslim League (Q).
 The seat was vacated by Nisar Ali Khan.

 In 2011, Safdar was made the chief organiser of the PML-N Youth Wing.
 In 2012, he was suspended from PML-N for verbally abusing leaders of PML-N.

 Safdar was re-elected to the National Assembly as a candidate of PML-N from Constituency NA-21 (Mansehra-cum-Tor Ghar) in the 2013 Pakistani general election.
-He received 91,013 votes and a candidate of Jamiat Ulema-e-Islam (F).
+He received 91,013 votes and defeated a candidate of Jamiat Ulema-e-Islam (F).

 In May 2016, Safdar was reported to the Election Commission of Pakistan (ECP) by Imran Khan for concealing Maryam Nawaz’ assets.
 He denied it, however he was still summoned by ECP in June 2016.

 In June 2018, he was allocated PML-N ticket to contest the 2018 general election from Constituency NA-14 (Mansehra-cum-Torghar).
 In July 2018, he was sentenced to one-year jail term in the Avenfield corruption reference filed by the National Accountability Bureau.
 As a result, he was disqualified from contesting election for 10 years.
 The next day, he arrived in Rawalpindi and surrendered to the authorities.
-In September 2018, he was released on bail over the Avenfield corruption charges.
+In September 2018, he was released from Central Jail Rawalpindi on bail over the Avenfield corruption charges.

 On 19 October 2020, Safdar was arrested from a Karachi hotel for “violating the sanctity of Quaid's mausoleum” and was released on bail the same day.